sayuri-gi/website/content/en/caaproblem.md

 ACTION REQUIRED: Renew these Let's Encrypt certificates by March 4
 ```

-The file <a href="https://d4twhgtvn0ff5.cloudfront.net/caa-rechecking-incident-affected-serials.txt.gz">caa-rechecking-incident-affected-serials.txt.gz</a> contains a list of all
+The file [caa-rechecking-incident-affected-serials.txt.gz](https://d4twhgtvn0ff5.cloudfront.net/caa-rechecking-incident-affected-serials.txt.gz) contains a list of all
 affected certs, sorted by account ID.
 Each entry has the following syntax:

 ```